New Certification

 This document is the best way to provide customers and other interested parties with evidence of BPI Certification.

-Product Catalog
+Online Product Catalog

 BPI-certified products are listed in a searchable catalog on BPI's website.
 This catalog allows the public to search for and verify BPI-certified products.

-Product listings are populated with the information from the product worksheet and also appear on the BPI Certificate.
+Product listings are populated with the information from the Product Worksheet and also appear on the BPI Certificate.

 Sublicensing Options